exploratory-io/book/faq.md

 ## How can I report issues, bugs, or enhancement requests ?

-We have a [community page](https://community.exploratory.io) where our users post questions/suggestions and report issues.
+We have a [community page](https://community.exploratory.io) to raise any questions and suggestions or report product issues.
 If you need an immediate help feel free to contact [support@exploratory.io](mailto:support@exploratory.io).

 ## What is the best way to keep myself updated with the news ?